sougata-github/ai-chat-app/README.md

 - Share Chat button that generates link -> /domain/share/chatId, copying it displays a toast (Link copied)
 - Share Chat button only for those chats that are not archived
 - /share/chatId page

   - Navigating to shared page will only have the shared chat messages and no textarea (just preview of shared chat)

+- Multi-model flow:
+  - use zustand to store current model
+  - store current model in cookies
+  - use cookies to fetch current model/provider in api endpoint
+  - when in image-gen or web-search mode -> disable model selection and default to corresponding models

 Todo:

 - /chat/chatId page with plain text (getting response and displaying stuff)✅
 - resumable streams
 - Code generation and syntax highlighting, structured outputs
-- Image Generation, multi model setup, scroll hooks (scroll to bottom, auto-scroll)
+- Image Generation, Web Search tool, Check Weather tool, multi model setup, scroll hooks (scroll to bottom, auto-scroll)
 - Rate limiting (messages and chats for logged in and guest users)
 - Share page
 - Refinements (Animations, UX improvement)